danxuZhang/CVIP/README.md

 # LearningOpenCV

-Code for the book Learning OpenCV
+My notes and code for learning OpenCV